-There’s no need to peel the squash – just scrub it clean!
+There’s no need to peel the squash for these vegetarian tacos – just scrub it clean!
 You can even save the seeds and roast them for a tasty snack later.

 For Poblano Crema:

 - 1 poblano pepper

 - 1 cup sour cream (can substitute vegan, if desired)

 - 1/3 cup cilantro, chopped